Variety of treatments in your London bridge dental clinic

 With root canal therapy, your dentist will cut a cavity under local anaesthetic; he will then remove the pulp and clean, shape and seal the root canals.
 He uses X-ray methods to ensure the canal is properly prepared and filled.

 Also referred to as ‘caps’, crowns can be made from porcelain, metal or porcelain fused to metal.
 Essentially they are a ‘shell’ that fit over a stained, broken or heavily filled tooth – and modern crowns are as strong and comfortable as natural teeth.
-For aesthetic reasons, we usually recommend the use of modern ceramic processes that produce unparalleled translucency and colour that match your other teeth perfectly.
+For aesthetic reasons, your dentist in City of London, usually recommend the use of modern ceramic processes that produce unparalleled translucency and colour that match your other teeth perfectly.

 Lost teeth can cause the adjacent teeth to tilt into the space, result in opposing teeth over-eruption and cause problems when eating.
 Dental bridges are used to fill gaps caused by a missing tooth or teeth.
 A bridge is a false tooth which is supported by the adjacent teeth or implants and these days the dental bridge can appear to emerge naturally from the gum, just like the surrounding teeth.